jayenashar/configs/README.md

 ### <a name=".bashrc">.bashrc</a> - Configuration file for bash (the bourne again shell)

 *   gives a colored prompt
+**   includes the non-zero exit status of the last command
 *   colorizes the output of grep and ls
 *   gives you the shortcut wcc for compiling with -Wall -Werror
 *   gives you the shortcut mcc for compiling with mudflap and -Wall -Werror